Personal profile

 Biography

 Bláithín O'Shea is a Teaching Assistant in the School of Law at UL.
-She graduated from UL with a first-class honours LLB in 2017, following which she was awarded the James Healy Scholarship to undertake an LLM in UCD.
+She graduated from UL with a first-class honours LLB in 2017 (with two UL President Academic Achievement awards).
+In 2018, she was awarded the James Healy Scholarship to undertake an LLM in UCD, for which she also received a first-class honours.
 After being awarded the competitive Honourable Mr. Justice John Murray PhD Fellowship in 2019, Bláithín began her doctoral studies under the joint supervision of Dr Susan Leahy and Dr Alan Cusack in UL.
-She has disseminated her research at a number of national and international conferences including those organised by the Irish Association of Law Teachers, the Socio-Legal Studies Association, and the British Society of Criminology.
-She is a member of the Centre for Crime, Justice & Victims Studies in UL and the British Society of Criminology’s Vulnerability Research Network.

 Expertise related to UN Sustainable Development Goals